I love cake… cupcakes in particular.

 I don’t often indulge in cake, but when I do I make sure it’s quality over quantity.
 One slice of decadent organic chocolate cake made from REAL ingredients (not the kind of cake you find from a big chain grocery store) is a real treat.

-I also love making cupcakes from scratch but often find most recipes call for waayyy to much sugar and a lot of eggs and butter.
+I also love making cupcakes from scratch, but find most recipes call for waayyy to much sugar and a lot of eggs and butter.
 That’s why I decided to make a lighter, dairy-free and more nutritious cupcake… I also threw in some organic maca and raw cacao powder for a superfood boost!

 Maca and raw cacao are a superfood match made in heaven.
 Both have a creamy pallet and their bitter-sweet flavour profiles complement each other perfectly.